 If you are applying for law school directly out of college, what are you going to say in your law personal statement?
 Certainly, you want to play to your strengths.
 Before you start, it would not hurt to write down what you consider to be your three most important achievements – in terms of academics, your personal life, and extracurriculars.
 Which one, two, or three achievements would best present you as a candidate for law school?
 This is probably what you want to consider as your content for your law school personal statement.

-But there are three very simple law school personal statement tips that you can do in your writing that will give you an immediate advantage.
+But there are three very simple tips from our law essay editing service that you can do in your writing that will give you an immediate advantage.
 Here they are:

 1. The prompt of your law school personal statement.

 Remember, this is marketing.
 The first thing you need to do in your personal statement for law school is win over your reader.
 But your reader is wading through a lot of essays that are generic law school essays.
 If you incorporate the wording of your reader’s prompt into the opening of your essay, this is one very effective way to get your reader’s immediate attention.
 Put yourself in your reader’s place!
 Your essay is no longer one version of a 12-essay set that you are sending off to your favorite dozen law schools.
 Instead, it is a personal note in response to your reader’s question.
 After many years of reading countless law school essays, I still fail to understand why candidates cannot see the inherent advantage of this approach.

 Your positioning will depend upon your essays, your recommendations, and your interviews.
 You probably already have a good idea of who will be offering your recommendations.
 If you also have a good idea of what is going to be discussed in those recommendations, it’s important to get that material into your law personal statement(s).
 Again, this is marketing.
 If each section of your packet sends the same message, this will reinforce the message and your profile to your benefit.
 If your recommender is going to be saying great things about your performance on a specific project, by all means, let your reader know about that project in your essay.
 You will be reinforcing your marketing.